The OS Rundown: Powering Your Devices from Phones to Supercomputers

 Beyond the Usual Suspects: Exploring Real-Time Operating Systems and Hobbyist Delights

-This blog post ventures into the world of lesser-known operating systems (OSes).
-We'll explore real-time operating systems (RTOS) built for tasks with strict deadlines, and then discover the fascinating world of hobbyist operating systems.
+This blog post ventures into the world of lesser-known operating systems (OSes), including real-time operating systems (RTOS) and hobbyist operating systems.

 Real-Time Systems: When Timing is Everything